1. Blog

 A dog body scoring chart, or body condition score (BCS), is a tool and visual guide used by veterinarians to assess a dogs weight and overall health.

-A dog body scoring chart, or body condition score (BCS), is a tool used by veterinarians to assess a dog’s weight and overall health.
+A dog body scoring chart, or body condition score (BCS), is a tool veterinarians use to assess a dog’s weight and overall health.
 It is a simple and quick way to determine if your dog is overweight, underweight, or at a healthy weight.

 A body condition scoring chart is a visual guide that helps you assess your dog’s body fat percentage.
 The most common BCS chart for dogs is a 9-point scale, with 1 being emaciated and 9 being obese.